Quick Links

 Any advice on shipping?

-Rolling up 2-D work in tubes is preferable and safer.
+Rolling up 2-D work in tubes is a good idea and safer.

 Do not wait until the last minute to ship your work!